-Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.
+The Maven Add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

-You can use the add-in in both the online and offline Microsoft Excel versions.
-But here is the difference in installation.
+You can use the add-in in both the online and offline versions of Microsoft Excel.
+However, the installation process differs between them.

-Follow the next steps to install Maven Documents Template Builder on the online version of Microsoft Excel.
+Follow the next steps to install the Maven Add-in on the online version of Microsoft Excel.

 Create a new Excel book or open an existing one.

 It opens the Office store.
-Search for Maven Documents Template Builder there.
+Search for the Maven Add-in there.

-Select the "Template Builder" add-in and you'll be redirected to the add-in's page.
-There you can find some useful links and information.
+Select the Maven Add-in and you'll be redirected to the add-in's page.
+You can find some useful links and information there.
 Then click the "Add" button.

-Read and if you agree with the terms and conditions, check the respective box.
-Click Continue.
+Read terms and conditions.
+If you agree with them, check the respective box and click Continue.

-You'll see the "Welcome" message with some useful links.
+You'll see the "Welcome" message that includes some useful links.
 Click Let's go.

-Follow the next steps to install Maven Documents Template Builder on the offline version of Microsoft Excel.
+Follow the next steps to install the Maven Add-in on the offline version of Microsoft Excel.

 After the installation is complete, click Open in Excel.